Imam dead in S.Africa mosque attack, 2 others injured - Journal du Cameroun

-Attackers armed with guns and knives struck a mosque outside the South African city of Durban on Thursday, stabbing to death an imam and seriously injuring two others, medical services told AFP.
+Armed attackers struck a mosque outside the South African city of Durban on Thursday, stabbing to death an imam and injuring two others in a country known for its peaceful religious relations.

-The three attackers escaped in a Hyundai car from the Imam Hussain mosque in Verulam town on the outskirts of the eastern port city.
+Three men entered the large mosque after midday prayers, carrying guns and attacking the victims with knives and then releasing a petrol bomb that set fire to the building.

-Police said the men entered the large mosque after midday prayers and stabbed three people.
+Police said the attackers remained at large after escaping in a Hyundai car from the Imam Hussain mosque in Verulam town, on the outskirts of the eastern port city.

-“They further set certain rooms alight and fled in their getaway vehicle,” police spokeswoman Nqobile Gwala said in a statement.
+The incident appeared to be unprecedented in South Africa, where about 1.5 percent of the country’s 55 million population is Muslim.

-Paul Herbst, spokesman for the private IPSS medical rescue service, told AFP that the imam “who had his throat slit, passed away a few minutes ago due to his injuries.”
+Paul Herbst, spokesman for the private IPSS medical rescue service, told AFP that the imam had his throat slit and passed away a few hours after the attack.

-“There were three people in the mosque — a caretaker, a worshipper and the imam and they were held up by three armed men,” Herbst said after visiting the scene.
+“There were three people in the mosque — a caretaker, a worshipper and the imam and they were held up by three armed men,” Herbst said.

 – ‘Sudden attack’ –